vineet-codes256/vineet-codes256/README.md

 ---

 ### 📌 **Featured Projects:**
-- [📸 Camera App Chrome Extension](https://github.com/vineet-codes256) — 18,000+ installs with no marketing!
+- Chrome Extensions — 18,000+ installs with no marketing!
-- 🧠 **AI Productivity Tools** for neurodivergent users
+- 🧠 **AI Productivity Tools** for focus enhancement.
 - 🔧 **Custom PC Builds** for cost-efficient, high-performance systems

 ---

 ### 🧘‍♂️ **Beyond Tech:**
-I find peace in listening to verses from the Bhagavad Gita and love conducting market research for my dream mineral water brand.
+I find peace in listening to verses from the Bhagavad Gita and love learning about cool stuff through YouTube University.

 ---